-“I think having events like Global Village is important because it does give people a look [at]… where people… in Rock Bridge come from; ‘cause Rock Bridge is actually a lot more diverse, I think, [than] some people think,” Kirby said.
+“I think having events like Global Village is important because it… give[s] people a look [at]… where people… in Rock Bridge come from; because Rock Bridge is actually a lot more diverse, I think, [than] some people think,” Kirby said.
 “And you get to know more than just like, ‘Oh, they speak a different language’ or ‘Oh, they have a different skin color.
 They look different than me.’
 It’s like, ‘They have different foods.
-They have a whole different world and culture.
-It’s really interesting to learn all that.”
+They have a whole different world and culture.'”

 Beatty echoed Kirby’s sentiment, emphasizing the value of teaching students about other countries’ lifestyles.
 Because of Beatty’s extensive exposure to a society very different from the United States, he is especially aware of the unique opportunity Global Village provides to increase cross-cultural understanding.
-He emphasized that learning about other countries would help to foster a dialogue that may be difficult to have otherwise.
+He emphasized that learning about other countries would help foster a dialogue that may be difficult to have otherwise.

 “I think because of our current political situation, people are hypersensitive on both ends, so it makes it hard to have some of these conversations,” Beatty said.
-“A cultural question [may sound] like its insensitive, like ‘Why do you eat that?’… or “Why do you have the red dot if you’re Indian; what does that mean?’
+“A cultural question [may sound] like it’s insensitive, like ‘Why do you eat that?’… or ‘Why do you have the red dot if you’re Indian; what does that mean?’
 I think there’s a lot of that that doesn’t happen because if I say something wrong in the phrasing of my question, then people jump down your throat.
-[Global Village] is a good chance to ask those questions a little bit, and I think we need to do more of that.
+[Global Village] is a good chance to ask those questions a little bit, and I think we need to do more of that.”